tdkotecha/CalculiX-Workflow/Crankshaft/Readme.md

 The Sets which are defined in Gmsh can be seen in CGX,

 For example, In this Analysis, there are two sets defined in Gmsh, that are Support and Pressure.
-You can check this Sets in .geo file.
+You can check this Sets in .geo file image above.

 Both this sets can be checked in CGX with command
 ```